DACA UPDATE - October 7, 2022

-What is the current state of the DACA program?
+What is the current status quo in light of the Fifth Circuit decision?

 On December 4, 2020, the District Court for the Eastern District of New York in Batalla Vidal et al. v.
 Mayorkas, et al. ordered the government to accept first-time requests for DACA, renewal requests, and advance parole requests based on the terms of the 2012 DACA program.